XDEVS-PRO/XDEVS-website/content/blog/variables-and-scopes-in-JS.md

 This is bad for a few reasons.

-Reason one: lifetime of the variables in Global Scope is infinite until user closes the tab in the browser.
+Reason one: a lifetime of the variables in Global Scope is infinite until the user closes the tab in the browser.
 If you store a lot of data in Global Scope, it may affect performance and memory consumption.

 Reason two: declaring a variable in Global Scope without a good reason is an efficient way to write poor code, because the code written this way is harder to support, test, and understand.

 Reason three (for `var` only): If you are not using 'strict mode' in your JS file, `var` in Global Scope will become the property of the window object.
 With this, you can accidentally overwrite the window’s object variable or function, and that would lead only to pain, fear, and bugs.